She’s all Girl Scout. Are you?

 Whether you’re part trendsetter, part change-maker, and part athlete, or part engineer, part artist, and part go-getter, you know who you are and where you want to go next.
 And you’re all Girl Scout.

-Meet the Girl Scouts featured in our new video.
+Meet the Girl Scouts featured in our video.

 Alyssa, a Girl Scout Senior, turned discarded electronics into fashion and earned her Girl Scout Silver Award.
 She held a fashion show in her community featuring clothes and accessories made with e-waste: chokers made from keyboard components, skirts created using pieces of compact discs, and shirts with headphones sewn into them.